TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazon-EN-AI-converted.md

 Converted with some AI tools like ChatGPT, Gemini, claude.
 Used the convetion WAP Empire to TOW Empire as base.

+# AMAZON SPECIAL RULES

+A game of *Warhammer: The Old World* is filled with skilled warriors, mystical artifacts, and unique fighting styles that the core rules cannot fully encompass.
+To represent these, special rules are used—covering the rare and extraordinary abilities of Amazon warriors.
+On the following pages, you will find a full description of the army special rules used by models drawn from the Amazon army list:

+## **Cold-Blooded**
+The Amazons’ unwavering resolve and disciplined nature make them incredibly difficult to shake.
+Whenever a model with this special rule takes a Leadership test, it rolls an additional dice and discards the highest result.

+## **Garland Warfare**
+Amazons are relentless in pursuit, closing in on their enemies with exceptional speed.
+All models with this special rule may re-roll the distance they pursue a broken enemy from combat.

+## **Guerrilla Tactics**
+Amazons are masters of hit-and-run warfare, vanishing from battle only to strike again from an unexpected angle.
+In any Close Combat phase where a unit with this special rule neither breaks nor breaks its enemy, it may choose to disengage from combat instead of performing a Combat Reform.
+If the unit lost the combat, it must first pass a Leadership test, just as when attempting to Reform from Defeat.

+If the unit successfully disengages, it immediately makes a Flee move as if it had broken from combat.
+This Flee move follows the rules for *Feigned Flight* (though only Fast Cavalry and Skirmishers may move normally in the Remaining Moves phase after rallying).
+After completing its move, the unit automatically rallies.

+The enemy unit may not Pursue but can perform a Combat Reform as normal.

+---

+# **Amazon Weapons & Wargear**

+## **Koka**
+A stimulant brewed by Amazon shamans, Koka fills warriors with an unquenchable thirst for battle.
+- Models with this upgrade gain the *Frenzy* special rule.
+- They do not lose *Frenzy* even if they lose a round of combat.

+## **Sunstaff**
+These ancient weapons fire concentrated beams of searing sunlight, burning through armor with ease.
+A **Sunstaff** has the following profile:
+- **Range:** 24"
+- **Strength:** 4
+- **Special Rules:** Armour Piercing (1), Magical Attacks, Quick to Fire

+## **Claw of the Old Ones**
+Said to be remnants of the Old Ones' weapons, these claws tear through flesh and armor alike.
+A **Claw of the Old Ones** is a *Hand Weapon* with the following special rules:
+- **Strength Bonus:** +1
+- **Special Rules:** Armour Piercing (1), Magical Attacks

+## **Sun Gauntlet**
+These sacred gauntlets fire short-range bursts of divine energy, making them feared on the battlefield.
+A **Sun Gauntlet** is a *Pistol* with the following special rule:
+- **Special Rules:** Magical Attacks

+## **Amulet of the Moon**
+Blessed by Amazon priestesses, these talismans shimmer with moonlight, turning aside incoming projectiles.
+Against missile attacks, an **Amulet of the Moon** provides the following benefits:
+- The wearer imposes a **-1 penalty** on enemies attempting to hit them.
+- The wearer gains a **Ward save (5+).**

 ==== base =====

 # Forest Warriors